 There are two main subtypes of ALL, B-cell ALL and T-cell ALL.
 Most types of ALL can be treated with a good chance of remission in children.
 Adults with ALL don’t have as high of a remission rate, but it’s steadily improving.

-Acute lymphocytic leukemia increases your chances of bleeding and developing infections.
-Symptoms that may arise include:
+Having ALL increases your chances of bleeding and developing infections.
+The symptoms and signs of ALL may also include: